groundhoggwp/groundhogg/README.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/9e5fb9d9-417e-4ba2-a0bf-8b7529b7122b )

 == Changelog ==

+= 4.2.6 (2025-10-20) =
+* ADDED Frequency limits for triggers.
+* ADDED Support for `litespeed_finish_request()` in the `gh-cron.php` file.
+* ADDED Groundwork for AI in the email editor.
+* IMPROVED Exporting of custom fields and metadata.
+* FIXED Broadcast delayed by 24 hours when using the *send in local timezone* setting with a dynamic segment.
+* FIXED `<title>` tag in HTML emails should be the same as the subject line.
+* FIXED safe-mode causing errors on multisite.
+* FIXED bug when duplicating or copying steps with unpublished changes.
+* FIXED Turnstile/Recaptcha ignored if disabled in settings even if enabled in forms.

 = 4.2.5.3 (2025-08-30) =
 * FIXED Web form editor missing when adding a new blank Web Form trigger.